Skip to main content

 Can Mounjaro Cause Body Aches and Joint Pain?

-Tracy Norfleet, MD, FACPChristine Giordano, MD
+Tracy Norfleet, MD, FACPFarzon A. Nahvi, MD

 Key takeaways:

-• Mounjaro is an injectable medication that’s FDA-approved to treat Type 2 diabetes.
+• Mounjaro is an injectable medication that’s FDA approved to treat Type 2 diabetes.

 • Mounjaro side effects commonly include nausea, diarrhea, and loss of appetite.
 Body aches after taking Mounjaro haven’t been reported in clinical studies.

-Access savings on related medications
+Save on related medications

-Mounjaro (tirzepatide) is FDA-approved for the treatment of adults with Type 2 diabetes.
+Mounjaro (tirzepatide) is FDA approved for the treatment of adults with Type 2 diabetes.
 Mounjaro is the first in a new class of medications.
 It’s a dual agonist of glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptors.
 This means Mounjaro acts like the natural hormones GLP-1 and GIP in your body.
 GLP-1 and GIP are hormones that slow down digestion and improve how your body responds to insulin.
 This results in lower blood sugar levels.

 Mounjaro can be a very effective treatment for Type 2 diabetes.
 But it does carry a risk of side effects — mostly in your gut.
 The most common side effects of Mounjaro are nausea, diarrhea, decreased appetite, and constipation.
 But what about side effects outside of your gut?

-Can Mounjaro cause joint pain or body aches?
+If you’ve had joint and muscle pain while taking Mounjaro, you may be wondering if Mounjaro can cause body aches.
 Here’s what we know so far about Mounjaro and its link to joint and muscle pain.

 Avg retail price